raspberrypi/noobs/README.md

 "Build options" -> "Number of jobs to run simultaneously"

+## How to run your Build

+In order to setup an SD card with a newly built version of NOOBS, you will need to;
+- Format an SD card that is 4GB or greater in size as FAT
+- Replace the `/images` directory in `/output` with the copy contained in the release version of NOOBS (see above for download links)
+- Copy the files in the `/output` directory onto the SD card

 ## About the Buildroot infrastructure

 To add extra packages: `cd buildroot ; make menuconfig`